Reinforcement Learning with Dual-Observation for General Video Game Playing

-The competition provide three games, namely \emph{GoldDigger}, \emph{TreasureKeeper} and \emph{WaterPuzzle}, with dense, periodic and sparse rewards, respectively.
-The variety in reward frequency and cause is a challenge to the generality of learning algorithms.
-The goal of game varies from resource-collection, navigation in maze to survival, and each game has a unique time limit corresponding to the task difficulty, which provides another challenge for learning agents.
+The variety in reward frequency is a challenge to the generality of learning algorithms.
+The goal of the games varied from resource-collection to maze navigation to survival.
+This followed the tradition of designing GVGAI competition games since 2017, where designers have aimed for diversity.
+Meanwhile, each game has a unique time limit corresponding to the task difficulty.

-\emph{GoldDigger} is a resource-collection game.
-The avatar, thus the game character controlled by a player/agent, is expected to avoid monsters and collect all the jewels in a level, in which case a game terminates with state \texttt{PLAYER\_WINS}.
-When a collision of the avatar with any monster occurs, a game terminates with state \texttt{PLAYER\_LOSES}.
-Otherwise, a game terminates with state \texttt{NO\_WINNER} if a maximum of $2,000$ game ticks is passed.
+\paragraph{Game Set in 2020} The 2020 competition edition\textsuperscript{\ref{cog2020}} provided three games, namely \emph{GoldDigger}, \emph{TreasureKeeper} and \emph{WaterPuzzle}, with dense, periodic and sparse rewards, respectively. \begin{itemize} \item \emph{GoldDigger} is a resource-collection game.
+The avatar, thus the game character controlled by a player/agent, is expected to avoid monsters and collect all the jewels in a level to win the game.
+When a collision of the avatar with any monster occurs, it suddenly loses the game.
+It is also considered as a failure if a maximum of $2,000$ game ticks is passed.
 Once a jewel is collected, a score will be rewarded to the avatar.
-The avatar can also kill monsters to gain score.
-Hence, \emph{GoldDigger} can be recognized as a game with dense reward because of the amount of jewels and monsters in levels.

-\emph{TreasureKeeper} is a Sokoban-like game, aiming at keeping the avatar and treasure chests away from monsters.
-The game is designed with a periodic reward that is given every $100$ game ticks.
-Either a collision of monster and avatar or a collision of monster and treasure chest will terminate the game with state \texttt{PLAYER\_LOSES}.
-If the avatar and all treasure chests survive for more than $600$ game ticks, then the game terminates with state \texttt{PLAYER\_WINS}.

-\emph{WaterPuzzle} is a maze game with sparse reward.
+The avatar can also kill monsters to gain a score.
+Hence, \emph{GoldDigger} is a game with dense rewards because of the large number of jewels and monsters in levels. \item \emph{TreasureKeeper} is a Sokoban-like game aiming at keeping the avatar and treasure chests away from monsters.
+The game is designed with a periodic reward given every $100$ game ticks.
+Either a collision of monster and avatar or a monster and treasure chest will terminate the game with failure.
+If the avatar and all treasure chests survive for more than $600$ game ticks, it wins. \item \emph{WaterPuzzle} is a maze game with sparse rewards.
 There are only three sprites in each level: the avatar, an immobile key and an immobile door.
-Scores are rewarded in two situations: the avatar collects the key or the avatar touches the door with a key.
-The latter will end the game with state \texttt{PLAYER\_WINS}, otherwise, the game terminates with state \texttt{PLAYER\_LOSES} after $1,500$ game ticks.
+The agent is rewarded for collecting the key and for touching the door after collecting the key.
+The agent wins the game only if it collects the key and then touches the door in $1,500$ game ticks. \end{itemize}